lfn-cnti/bestpractices/charter.md

 **Representation**

-Maximum of one-third representation in tech lead roles from any one company at any time.
-If the results of an election result in greater than 1/3 representation, the lowest vote getters from any particular company will be removed until representation on the committee is less than one-third.
+Maximum of one-third representation in tech lead roles from any one company/organization at any time.
+If the results of an election result in greater than 1/3 representation, the lowest vote getters from any particular company/organization will be removed until representation is less than one-third.

 If percentages shift because of job changes, acquisitions, or other events, sufficient tech leads must resign until max one-third representation is achieved.
-If it is impossible to find sufficient teach leads to resign, the entire company’s representation will be removed and new special elections held.
-In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved members will decide.
+If it is impossible to find sufficient teach leads to resign, the entire company/organization’s representation will be removed and new special elections held.
+In the event of a question of company/organization membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved members will decide.

 #### Everyone else (eg. other members)